fedekunze/specs/insurance/insurance.md

 ### What if I unbond or redelegate while having an active insurance with the validator ?

-In that case the insurance becames inactive after the unbonding period ends and then is deleted from the state.
+In that case the insurance becomes inactive after the unbonding period ends and then is deleted from the state.

 However, if an infraction evidence is submitted during the unbonding period, a validator can still get slashed and thus, she still needs to refund the amount committed on the insurance.